Sometimes it is better to resolve disputes outside of the court system.

-Firms with International business disputes frequently submit them for arbitration to bodies such as the International Court of Arbitration (part of the International Chamber of Commerce).
-For international disputes, the use of an international arbitrator helps avoid problematic jurisdictional issues (questions over which party's laws or procedures should prevail).
-The requirement that arbitration be used, the steps in the arbitration procedure, and the international body to be used, may all be specified in the original contract itself.
+Firms with International business disputes frequently submit them for adjudication to bodies such as the International Court of Arbitration (part of the International Chamber of Commerce).
+For international conflicts, the use of an international arbitrator helps avoid problematic jurisdictional issues (questions over which party's laws or procedures should prevail).
+The requirement that disputing parties use arbitration, the steps in the arbitration procedure, and the international body to use, may all be specified in the original contract itself.

-Mediation is typically defined as a cooperative form of alternative dispute resolution.
+Businesspeople define "Mediation" as a "cooperative form of alternative dispute resolution."
 Under mediation, disputing parties present their cases to an impartial mediator, who then attempts to open communication between them and bring them to a mutually acceptable resolution.
-The mediator is not in a position to impose a binding solution however, and any resolution agreement reached must be mutually acceptable to the disputing parties.
+The mediator is not in a position to impose a binding solution, however, and any resolution agreement reached must be mutually agreeable to the disputing parties.

-Mediation may be the ADR method of choice in a very wide range of dispute categories, involving commercial business contracts, but also labor contracts (e.g., between professional athletes and their employers), family disputes (e.g., divorce), and disputes between communities or other government organizations.
+Mediation may be the ADR method of choice in an extensive range of dispute categories, involving commercial business contracts, but also labor contracts (e.g., between professional athletes and their employers), family disputes (e.g., divorce), and disputes between communities or other government organizations.